FrancisCrickInstitute/pMANIC/docs/Reference_Abundance_Calculation.md

 $$

 ### Path B: Relative Abundance
 Used when an Internal Standard is selected, but the metabolite has an `amount_in_std_mix` of 0 or missing.
-This bypasses the MRRF to avoid unscientific scaling.
+This bypasses the MRRF to avoid inappropriate scaling.

 $$
 \text{Abundance}_{rel} = \frac{\text{Area}_{total} \times \text{Amount}_{IS}}{\text{Area}_{IS}}